- To be recognized as a leader in promoting stick curling in Nova Scotia and Canada

 - To partner with government, educational institutions and communities to promote and communicate a healthy and active lifestyle.

-- To work cooperatively with NS Curling Association, Stick Curling Canada, curling clubs and stick curling leagues to ensure the best possible curling experience for both club and competitive stick curlers.
+- To work cooperatively with NS Curling Association, Sport NS, Canadian Stick Curling Association, Curling Canada, curling clubs and stick curling leagues to ensure the best possible curling experience for both club and competitive stick curlers.

 To promote and develop stick curling within Nova Scotia.